Project Duration: January 2025 – December 2026

 U.S. EPA defines green chemistry as the design of chemical products and processes that reduce or eliminate the use or generation of hazardous substances across the life-cycle of a chemical product, including its design, manufacture, use, and ultimate disposal.

 The current state of green chemistry and materials management policies often focuses on individual chemicals or classes of chemicals.
 Regulatory agencies are developing bans across classes of chemicals in either specific priority products or a range of products, leading to administrative burdens, financial costs, and the continued presence of hazardous substances in the environment.
 While bans on these chemicals in products are essential, they do not address the broader issue of toxics in the product lifecycle, including reuse, recycling, and disposal.
 The growing momentum of circularity highlights the need for a more holistic approach that considers the entire lifecycle of products and materials, from production to waste management.
+Read more in the Team Project Proposal.

 What is the solution?